The Leadership Styles of Every Myers-Briggs® Personality Type

 INFJ – The Perceptive Leader

 INFJs are passionate, insightful, and visionary leaders.
 They are most often found in leadership positions that have a humanitarian cause.
-They believe in taking care of their team, listening to them, and understanding where everyone is coming from.
-They are strategic in their vision, always looking forward to a future goal and finding innovative ways to get there.
-They are perfectionistic and demanding of themselves, but encouraging and motivating to their team.
+For these Idealists, leadership is about taking care of their team, listening to them, and understanding where everyone is coming from.
+INFJs also have a strategic side, and you’ll find them constantly pointing their team towards the future.
+Although they can be perfectionists, they’re also encouraging and motivating to their team, and push themselves as hard (or harder) as they push others.
 When they make decisions, they will first consider how a decision will play out in the future, and how that decision will impact the people involved.

 Possible Struggles: